chasedouglas/CryptY/README.md

 ## License

 This plugin is licensed under GPL2, allowing you to use and modify it freely as long as you maintain the same licensing for any derivative works.

+## Contributing

+We welcome contributions from the community!
+Here are some ways you can help:

+- Reporting bugs
+- Suggesting enhancements
+- Writing or improving documentation
+- Submitting pull requests to resolve open issues

+If you're interested in contributing, please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to get started.